 A prolific writer, his seminal works on Information Warfare in the late 80s and 90s defined cyber conflict.
 His novel, Pearl Harbor Dot Com begat Die Hard IV and more than 3,000 articles and speeches later, Winn is still the ‘go to guy’ when people want straight shooting, no-BS originality, interpretation and prognostication.
 His predictions began in 1988 and have been alarmingly accurate.
 “I would rather people listened and acted then be right.”

-Eddie Schwartz is Vice President and Chief Information Security Officer (CISO) for RSA and has over 25 years experience in the information security and privacy fields.
-Previously, he was Co-Founder and CSO of NetWitness (acquired by EMC), CTO of ManTech Security Technologies Corporation, EVP and General Manager for Global Integrity, SVP of Operations at Guardent, CISO for Nationwide Insurance and as a Senior Computer Scientist at CSC, and a Foreign Service Officer with the U.S. Dept. of State.
+Eddie Schwartz is Vice President and Chief Information Security Officer (CISO) for RSA and has over 25 years experience in the information security field.
+Previously, he was Co-Founder and CSO of NetWitness (acquired by EMC), CTO of ManTech, EVP and General Manager of Global Integrity (acquired by INS), SVP of Operations of Guardent (acquired by VeriSign), CISO of Nationwide Insurance, a Senior Computer Scientist at CSC, and a Foreign Service Officer with the U.S. Dept. of State.

 Mr. Schwartz has advised a number of early stage security companies, and has led numerous industry committees and working groups.
 He is a recipient of the 2013 Computerworld Premier 100 IT Leaders Award.
 Mr. Schwartz has a B.I.S. in Information Security Management and an M.S. in Information Technology Management from the George Mason University School of Management.